Skip to Calculator

 Most Airmen who plateau at 15–17 push-up points aren't weak.
 They're either training with bad form that bleeds over into test day, or they're grinding through max-effort sets so frequently that they never fully recover.

-What the Air Force Counts — and What It Doesn't
+What the Air Force Counts and What It Does Not

 Under DAFMAN 36-2905 standards, push-up and sit-up form is strict.
 Reps that don't meet standards aren't counted.
 Knowing the rules before you train prevents you from building bad habits that cost you points on test day.